Skip to main content

 Duration of the residence permit

 For both the EU Blue Card and the Dutch highly skilled migrant permit, the duration of the scheme corresponds with the duration of the employment contract.
 This means that if the employee has an employment contract for one year, the permit will also be issued for one year.
-If the employee has a contract for an indefinite duration, the Dutch highly skilled migrant permit is issued for a maximum of five years, and the EU Blue Card is issued for a maximum of four years.
+If the employee has a contract for an indefinite duration, both the Dutch highly skilled migrant permit and the EU Blue Card are is issued for a maximum of five years, and the EU Blue Card is issued for a maximum of four years.
 Both permits can be extended.

 The ICT permit is considerably less flexible in this regard.
 The permit is issued for a maximum of three years for managers and specialists and one year for trainees.
-The ICT permit cannot be extended; to remain in the Netherlands, the employee must apply for one of the other permits.
+The ICT permit cannot be extended; to remain in the Netherlands, the employee must apply for example for the EU Blue Card or the highly skilled migrant permit. one of the other permits.

 Employment as entrepreneur allowed for holders of the Dutch highly skilled migrant permit and EU Blue Card holders